-Some volunteers (e.g. Kaleidoscope Saber, instructors, Health etc.) are DBS checked by their source organisation).
+Some volunteers (e.g. Kaleidoscope Saber, instructors, Health etc. are DBS checked by their source organization and will be subject to online pre-recruitment checks).

 Staff who take part in recruitment have had safer recruitment training.

 4. Induction and Training for Staff and Volunteers